 - In order to join those recruits have to buy thousands upon thousands of dollars of merchandise.
 See: LuLaRoe: Cost to Get Started

-- The inventory is encouraged to be passed inside members of the structure because inventory purchased from LuLaRo is random (you cannot choose the patterns, sizes, etc).
-Or recruits are encouraged to purchase more in order to get more chances to get the more rare items.
+- Members of LuLaRoe encourage distributors to pass around inventory between themselves.
+Inventory is traded among distributors because inventory purchased from LuLaRo is random (you cannot choose the patterns, sizes, etc).
+Distributors are also encouraged to purchase more in order to get more chances to get the more rare (“unicorn”) items.

 - The leggings, dresses, and more aren’t valued at what the company says they are (check out ebay.com for LuLaRoe for current market pricing by checking sold listings).